 If you’re asked what the tallest animal in the world is, you probably won’t think twice before saying it’s the giraffe.
 This extremely tall ruminant mammal towers at an average height of about 18 feet, making it the tallest land animal and one of the biggest animals on the planet.
-There are a lot of other interesting facts about the giraffe, from their extremely long neck, the nature of their hooves, and their unique spotted body.
-But, here’s one giraffe trivia you probably don’t have a quick answer to: what are those horn-like features on a giraffe’s head called, and what’s their purpose?
+There are a lot of other interesting facts about the giraffe, from its extremely long neck, the nature of its hooves, and its unique spotted body.
+But, here’s one giraffe trivia you probably don’t have a quick answer to: What are those horn-like features on a giraffe’s head called, and what’s their purpose?
 Read on to find out the answer to this question and other interesting facts about the giraffe’s horns.

 What Are Giraffe Horns Called?

 The hairy, protruding features on a giraffe’s head don’t look like regular horns.
 They’re definitely not antlers, and it’ll be ridiculous to call them antennae.
 So what exactly are they?

 The giraffe’s horns are known as ossicones.
 These ossicones are actually cartilages hardened into bone (ossified cartilage covered in the skin).
 Both female and male giraffes have ossicones.
 The ossicones are present right from birth, making them the only mammal to have horns from birth.

 The giraffe’s horns/ossicones are a protrusion of its skull, and it differs in appearance and size from one giraffe species to the other.
 In females, the ossicones are relatively thin and hairy, but in male giraffes, the ossicones are thick, and the tops are bald due to fights between them.